-- (a) General Prohibitions.
+- A. General Prohibitions.
 No user shall contribute or cause to be contributed into the POTW, directly or indirectly, any pollutant or wastewater which causes interference or pass through.
-These general prohibitions apply to all users of a POTW whether or not the user is a significant industrial user or subject to any National, State, or local pretreatment standards or requirements. - (b) Specific Prohibitions.
-No user shall contribute or cause to be contributed into the POTW the following pollutants, substances, or wastewater: - (1) Pollutants which create a fire or explosive hazard in the POTW, including, but not limited to, waste streams with a closed cup flashpoint of less than 140°F (60°C) using the test methods specified in 40 CFR 261.21. - (2) Solid or viscous substances in amounts which will cause obstruction of the flow in the POTW resulting in interference but in no case solids greater than one half inch $(\frac{1}{2})$ in any dimension. - (3) Petroleum oil, nonbiodegradable cutting oil, or products of mineral oil origin, in amounts that will cause interference or pass through. - (4) Any wastewater having a pH less than 5.0 or more than 12 or wastewater having any other corrosive property capable of causing damage to the POTW or equipment. - (5) Any wastewater containing pollutants, including oxygen-demanding pollutants, (BOD, etc) in sufficient quantity, (flow or concentration) either singly or by interaction with other pollutants, to cause interference with the POTW. - (6) Any wastewater having a temperature greater than 150° F (66° C), or which will inhibit biological activity in the POTW treatment plant resulting in Interference, but in no case wastewater which causes the temperature at the introduction into the treatment plant to exceed 104° F (40° C). - (7) Any pollutants which result in the presence of toxic gases, vapors or fumes within the POTW in a quantity that may cause acute worker health and safety problems. - (8) Any trucked or hauled pollutants, except at discharge points designated by the County Manager in accordance with section 2.9 of this ordinance.
+These general prohibitions apply to all users of a POTW whether or not the user is a significant industrial user or subject to any National, State, or local pretreatment standards or requirements. - B. Specific Prohibitions.
+No user shall contribute or cause to be contributed into the POTW the following pollutants, substances, or wastewater: - 1.
+Pollutants which create a fire or explosive hazard in the POTW, including, but not limited to, waste streams with a closed cup flashpoint of less than 140°F (60°C) using the test methods specified in 40 CFR 261.21. - 2.
+Solid or viscous substances in amounts which will cause obstruction of the flow in the POTW resulting in interference but in no case solids greater than one half inch (1/2") in any dimension. - 3.
+Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin, in amounts that will cause interference or pass through. - 4.
+Any wastewater having a pH less than 5.0 or more than 12 or wastewater having any other corrosive property capable of causing damage to the POTW or equipment. - 5.
+Any wastewater containing pollutants, including oxygen-demanding pollutants, (BOD, etc.) in sufficient quantity, (flow or concentration) either singly or by interaction with other

+- pollutants, to cause interference with the POTW. - 6.
+Any wastewater having a temperature greater than 150° F (66° C), or which will inhibit biological activity in the POTW treatment plant resulting in Interference, but in no case wastewater which causes the temperature at the introduction into the treatment plant to exceed 104° F (40° C). - 7.
+Any pollutants which result in the presence of toxic gases, vapors or fumes within the POTW in a quantity that may cause acute worker health and safety problems. - 8.
+Any trucked or hauled pollutants, except at discharge points designated by the County Manager in accordance with Article 3, section 8 of this ordinance. - C. Storing wastes.
 Pollutants, substances, wastewater, or other wastes prohibited by this section shall not be processed or stored in such a manner that they could be discharged to the county wastewater system.
-All floor drains located in process or materials storage areas must discharge to the industrial user's pretreatment facility before connecting with the system.

-When the County Manager determines that a user(s) is contributing to the POTW, any of the above-enumerated substances in such amounts which may cause or contribute to interference of POTW operation or pass through, the County Manager shall:

-- 1) advise the user(s) of the potential impact of the contribution on the POTW in accordance with section 8.1; and - 2) take appropriate actions in accordance with section 4 for such user to protect the POTW from interference or pass through.
+All floor drains located in process or materials storage areas must discharge to the industrial user's pretreatment facility before connecting with the system. - D. Users who cause or contribute to interference or pass through.
+When the County Manager determines that a user(s) is contributing to the POTW, any of the above-enumerated substances in such amounts which may cause or contribute to interference of POTW operation or pass through, the County Manager shall: - 1.
+Advise the user(s) of the potential impact of the contribution on the POTW in accordance with Article 8, section1, and; - 2.
+Take appropriate actions in accordance with Article 4, section 1 for such user to protect the POTW from interference or pass through.